First Batch Of Tricycle Drivers Receive Cash Relief Assistance In Las Piñas City

 Thank you for reading.
 If you find this article engaging, please click the like button below, share this article to others and also please consider making a donation to support my publishing.
 If you are looking for a copywriter to create content for your special project or business, check out my services and my portfolio.
 Feel free to contact me with a private message.
 Also please feel free to visit my Facebook page Author Carlo Carrasco and follow me on Twitter at @HavenorFantasy as well as on Tumblr at https://carlocarrasco.tumblr.com/ and on Instagram athttps://www.instagram.com/authorcarlocarrasco

 Let me end this piece by asking you readers: If you are a resident of Las Piñas City, what is your reaction to this development?
-Do you think the anti-flooding operations are sufficient enough?
-Are there huge parts of your local community that remain vulnerable to flooding during the rainy season?
+How do you plan to spend the special non-working day of March 27?
+Are many people in your local community aware of the history of the city’s founding and cityhood?

 You may answer in the comments below.
 If you prefer to answer privately, you may do so by sending me a direct message online.